 Make some tube feeding friends.
 Let your child—and you—meet other families who tube feed.
 They will have a blast comparing bellies and feeling completely normal.
 So will you.
 If you can’t find one in person, you can always find someone online through the Feeding Tube Awareness Foundation.

 Read a children’s book about tube feeding.
 There are several books out there featuring children with feeding tubes.
 Author Rhiannon Merritt-Rubadue has a whole series, available at My Tubey.
-Another is available through MitoAction.
+A listing is available at Feeding Tube Awareness.

 Consider a blended diet.
 Lovingly preparing real food for your child can help both of you.
 You retain the important role of feeding your child, while your child is likely to see improved health by eating a fabulous diet of real foods.